CARSsimoes/poke-bloq-fe/README.md

    - Displays all available Pokemon.
    - Pokemon are lazily loaded to improve performance.
-   - Users can see when pokemon was first caught.
+   - Users can see when pokemon was first caught (table layout last column)

 2. **My Pokemon View** (`/my-pokemons`):